-KB User's Guide - General - RSS Display Options
+KB User's Guide - General Info - RSS Display Options

 The KB offers RSS feed options for your KB site.
 RSS is a format for delivering regularly changing web content.
 Some KB groups publish and frequently updateinformation: documents, news, blog entries and so on.
 The RSS feed benefits those who want to receive timely updates from your KB.
 The feed includes full or summarized text, and metadata, like publishing date and author's name.
 This document the details of this feature.